New Jersey Juvenile Crimes Lawyer

 There are both harsher penalties and harsher consequences for juveniles being tried as an adult.
 Not only are fines heavier and jail times/detainment periods longer, but the court system itself can be confusing and result in an unfair trial as well.
 It is difficult enough for adults to be fully aware of all their rights, and it is even more so for juveniles.

 - Mistakenly believing that an arrest must mean that are guilty.
 This can often result in forced or false confessions.

 - Falsely believing they have to speak in court.

 - Too much trust put in a police officer or prosecutor resulting in a plea deal they did not need to enter.

 - Waiving their right to public defender or attorney due to misplaced trust in authority figures or believing that no one can help them.

-Schedule a Free Consultation for Legal Advisement on the Next Best Steps After Receiving a Juvenile Criminal Charge in South Jersey
+Schedule a Free Consultation for Legal Advisement on the Next Best Steps After Receiving a Juvenile Criminal Charge in New Jersey

 Being young and in trouble with the law can be a very scary experience.
 What is important to remember is that as a juvenile, our clients have a better chance to turn things around and face much less severe punishments should they receive a conviction in court.
 If you hire Jill Cohen, you can expect a quality New Jersey lawyer with a lot of experience in juvenile court who can fight for your rights, argue your innocence where applicable, and help work with the judge to get you the least severe penalties possible.
 Contact us online today for a free evaluation of your child’s criminal case.
 Jill Cohen serves juvenile defendants throughout South Jersey in Camden, Cherry Hill, Gloucester Township, Winslow, Pennsauken, Voorhees, Lindenwold, Haddon Township, Collingswood and Haddonfield.